nookery/Build-a-Website-with-Laravel/03-PHP.md

 To verify that PHP is installed, run the following command in Terminal:

+php -vThis will output the PHP version information, like this:

+PHP 8.3.12 (cli) (built: Sep 24 2024 18:08:04) (NTS)
+Copyright (c) The PHP Group
+Zend Engine v4.3.12, Copyright (c) Zend Technologies
+    with Zend OPcache v8.3.12, Copyright (c), by Zend TechnologiesPerhaps what you see here is not exactly the same, but the format is consistent.

-php -v## Say Hello to PHP
+## Say Hello to PHP

 Next, you will learn how to run a PHP file.

-My workspace folder is: ~/Code, so open it with this command:
+My workspace folder is: ~/Code, so I open it with this command:

 cd ~/Code &amp;&amp; code .Here is the result: